kristinlyndal/data-viz/Project-Part-1.md

 # Outline

 **High-level summary:**
 My final project focuses on Refugee Resettlement to the United States.
 Many know the stories of war-torn tragedy that results in refugee crises; the Ukrainian Refugee Crisis is only the latest to make headlines.
-Fear of letting in terrorist and losing out on jobs may make people disapprove of Refugee Resettlement.
-What people often don’t know is that it is incredibly safe to welcome refugees and they benefit the economy.
+Fear of letting in terrorists and losing out on jobs may make people disapprove of Refugee Resettlement.
+What people often don’t know is that it is incredibly safe to welcome refugees, and they benefit the economy.

 **Project structure:**
 * Opening: Imagine fleeing your home.
 * Set-up: We all know the altruistic reasons to resettle refugees to the US.
 But you might not know how bringing refugees to our community helps you.
-*“Ah Ha” Moment #1:
+* “Ah Ha” Moment #1:
     * Myth: Bringing in refugees will just let in terrorists.
     * Fact: A robust vetting process makes resettling refugees safe.
 * “Ah Ha” Moment #2:
     * Myth: Bringing in refugees just costs us money and is a drain on our economy.
     * Fact: Refugees pay more in taxes than they receive and they help grow our economy.
-* The Reality: Despite raising the refugee admission ceiling, we are not bringing in many refugees.
+* The Problem Today: Despite raising the refugee admission ceiling, we are not bringing in many refugees into the U.S..
 * Call-to-Action: You can support refugees in Pittsburgh through Hello Neighbor.
 Follow them on Instagram at @helloneighborhq to learn how you can volunteer.

 # Initial Sketches

 **Fact: A robust vetting process makes resettling refugees safe.**

-To demonstrated thiis long vetting process, I will show a timeline.
-The major impact comes at the end with the years 2024 and 2025; this feels like a  long time from now, which illustrates how long the vetting process takes.
+To demonstrate the long vetting process, I will show a timeline.
+The major impact hits at the end when the audience will see the years 2024 and 2025; this is designed to feel like a long time from now, which illustrates how long the vetting process takes.

 ![IMG-1955](https://user-images.githubusercontent.com/112270597/192164980-9ad8963a-45b9-4d2e-8681-54275ce9d637.jpg)